Doing Business in Argentina

 In economic terms, Argentina is a force to be reckoned with.
 It is the second largest economy in South America, with its primary industries being agriculture, information and communication technology (ICT) and tourism.

-Argentina is ranked 117th out of 190 countries in the World Bank’s Ease of Doing Business Survey for 2018.
-The country performed reasonably well in the categories of protecting minority investors (43) and getting credit (77).
+Argentina is ranked 119th out of 190 countries in the World Bank’s Ease of Doing Business Survey for 2019.
+The country's highest scores were in the categories of protecting minority investors (57th) and getting credit (85th).

 Business attire in Argentina is usually formal and conservative.
 Men should wear dark business suits and women should wear suits or tasteful dresses.
 It is important to look stylish and presentable, as appearance is important to Argentinians.

-Gifts are not expected in a business setting until a close relationship is formed.
-Expats should not give expensive gifts, as they may be interpreted as bribes.
-It is inappropriate for a female to give a male colleague a gift, as it may be seen as a personal gesture.
-A bottle of imported spirits is a gift that is usually appreciated, as taxes on spirits in Argentina are high.
-Gifts should be opened immediately when they are received.
+Gifts are not expected in a business setting until a relationship is formed.
+A bottle of imported spirits is a gift that is usually appreciated as taxes on spirits in Argentina are high.
+Gifts are opened immediately when they are received.

 Business culture in Argentina